blukatdevelopment/UnchainedWorldsOld/classes/tinkerer.md

 Many uses.
 A case containing a few special rocks floating in a heavy fluid.
 Each has an arrow carved on it.
 A lodestone is grey and always points north, or towards a nearest deposit of iron.
 The soulstone is black and always points towards South, or to a nearby source of undead energy.
 The light stone is bright white, turning according to the time of day and is accurate to the hour.

 ### Hunter's Hands
 Many uses.
 The dominant hand of this pair of gauntlets has a hunter's trap installed on it.
 When you land an unarmed attack with it, you spring the trap and deal an additional 1d10 piercing damage.
-It takes one action to re-arm the bear hands.
+It takes one action to re-arm the hunter's hands.

 ### Martial Countermeasure System
 Many uses.
 This cuirass contains several telescopic spikes deployed by miniature blasting charges.
 When you are grappled, you may use your reaction to fail the grapple and instead activate the cuirass, causing 2d10 piercing damage to the grappler.
 You may also trigger the cuirass as part of a successful grapple of your own, dealing 2d10 piercing damage to the grappled.
 Once activated, it takes 10 minutes to replace the fuses on the cuirass.